mikberg/airbags/README.md

 ## Todo

  - [ ] Deprecate initiating API with context in favor of creating cache strategy with context?
+ - [ ] Deprecate calling strategy methods with context as first argument
  - [ ] Deprecate collection with extraction of HTML in favor of metadata-only?
    - Think about this.
 We need the metadata.
 Could lead to only splitting the same functionality.